corcel/corcel/README.md

 ## Laravel Setup

 Corcel by default will look for a `wordpress` or `corcel` database connection in your Laravel `config/database.php` file.
-If it does not find any of these connections it'll use the default `mysql` connection.
+If it does not find any of these connections it'll use the `default` connection.

 For example, you can have a `default` connection for your Laravel app tables and models, and another one called `wordpress` or `corcel` for your WordPress tables.
 Easy like that.